jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

 When creating a new account, it should prompt you for a passphrase for encrypting the keystore file.
 Once the passphrase is entered it will then create a new keystore file in your Wanchain directory (usually `~/.wanchain/testnet/keystore`).
-For making cross-chain transactions, all that will be needed is the path to this keystore and the passphrase used to encrypt it.
+For our example cross-chain transactions, all that will be needed is the file path to this keystore and the passphrase used to encrypt it.

-Now you'll need to add funds to our Wanchain account.
+Now you will need to add funds to our Wanchain account.
 The easiest way to get some testnet WAN is to use a faucet, such as this one:
 [Wanchain Testnet Faucet](https://faucet1.wanchain.org).

-Next you'll need to set up a new Bitcoin address as well.
+If your testnet bitcoin wallet is not yet funded, you will need to create a new Bitcoin address as well, and have some testnet coin sent to it.
 You can use the `bitcoin-cli` command to create a new Bitcoin address.

 ```
 $ bitcoin-cli -testnet getnewaddress
 ```

-Finally, with the new Bitcoin address ready, we just need to add some funds.
+With the new Bitcoin address in hand, have some testnet bitcoin sent to the address.
 Again, the easiest way to get some testnet bitcoin is to use a faucet, such as the ones listed here:
 [https://lnroute.com/testnet-faucets/](https://lnroute.com/testnet-faucets/)

 ### Set up for development

-At this point you should have a testnet Wanchain node and a testnet Bitcoin node running, and you should have a funded Wanchain address and a funded Bitcoin address.
-With those in place, we are now ready to set up our script to do an cross-chain transactions.
+At this point you should have a testnet Wanchain node and a testnet Bitcoin node running, and you should have a funded Wanchain account and a funded Bitcoin address.
+With those in place, we are now ready to set up our script to do cross-chain transactions.
 To get started, let's create a new directory and initialize npm in it.

 ```
 $ mkdir crosschain-test